-The Best Baguettes in Paris
+Where To Get the Best Baguettes in Paris

-The law states that traditional baguettes have to be made on the premises they’re sold and can only be made with four ingredients: wheat flour, water, salt and yeast.
+The law states that traditional baguettes have to be made on the premises where they’re sold and can only be made with four ingredients: wheat flour, water, salt, and yeast.
 They also can’t be frozen at any stage or contain additives or preservatives.

 Baguettes normally sell for a little over a euro, so you don’t have much of an excuse to not try one on your trip.
-One easy way to taste authentic French baguettes is on our Le Marais Food Tour, where we’ll take you to some of the best spots in the city.
-But if you want to explore more on your own, we’ve got you covered too.
-Get ready to waltz into a bakery and request ‘Une baguette, s’il vous plait!
+One easy way to taste authentic French baguettes is on our Le Marais Food Tour.
+We’ll take you to some of the best spots in the city.
+If you want to explore more on your own, we’ve got you covered too.
+Get ready to waltz into a bakery and request Une baguette, s’il vous plait!
 Here’s where to get the best baguettes in Paris.

-One pro tip: Always look for a sign or sticker on bakery storefronts that reads ‘Artisan Boulanger’.
-This seal of authenticity guarantees that the bread was baked fresh in that bakery, and that you’re not accidentally heading into a shop that sells bread which was made elsewhere.
+Pro Tip: Always look for a sign or sticker on bakery storefronts that reads Artisan Boulanger.
+This seal of authenticity guarantees that the bread was baked fresh in that bakery and that you’re not accidentally heading into a shop that sells bread made elsewhere.

 Maison Julien-Les Saveurs de Pierre Demours

-We recommend ordering a “baguette tradition” here, which is a bit thicker than a regular baguette and normally darker in color.
+We recommend ordering a baguette tradition here, which is a bit thicker than a regular baguette and normally darker in color.
 This will have a tastier crunch to it, and you can guarantee it’ll be handmade the old-fashioned way.

 The winner of the Best Baguette in Paris competition gets to serve as the official supplier of baguettes to the Elysées Palace in Paris, home of the French President.
 If these baguettes are good enough for the French President, you better believe they’re worth a stop!

 Bakery | Latin Quarter | Baguette Isabelle | Voted Best Croissant